Singapore, Australia and Japan nudge WTO one step nearer to coming up with e-commerce rules

 Beyond global trade, the issue of inclusiveness in economic growth was a big topic.

-"There is a recognition that once globalisation and also technology developments contribute to growing the pie, the distribution of the pie can get more asymmetric," he said.
+"There is a recognition that while globalisation and also technology developments contribute to growing the pie, the distribution of the pie can get more asymmetric," he said.

 "Those who have more access to technology, and who are able to use technology more proficiently, will tend to be greater beneficiaries.
 Those who are able to adapt to globalisation better, are going to be better beneficiaries."